 Why Speed UP Your WordPress Site

-- To avoid losing 53% of users who abandon a site if it takes more than 3 seconds to load.
+- A study conducted shows that 53% of users abandon a site if it takes more than 3 seconds to load.

 Benefits of Faster Loading WordPress Sites